 - Depending on the type of flour you use, you may find that the dough is a bit too sticky - if that's the case, add a little more flour.

-- If you don't have baking soda, use ½ tsp baking powder and ¼ tsp bicarbonate of soda.
+- If you don't have baking soda, use ½ teaspoon baking powder and ¼ teaspoon bicarbonate of soda.

 - Chocolate: I've made these cookies with dark and milk chocolate (all vegan, of course) - both work equally well, so use your favourite.
 Unless you're a die-hard bitter chocolate fan though, anything above 65% cocoa solids may be a bit intense!

 - 1 cup = US cup = 240 ml